microsoft/dstoolkit-mlops-base/CONTRIBUTING.md

 To develop in your own environment, you will need an Azure Devops project.

-1. Clone this repo on your local machine
+1. Fork this repo to your own repository.

 2. Define your variables and setup the infrastructure following this [guide](https://github.com/microsoft/dstoolkit-mlops-base/blob/main/docs/how-to/GettingStarted.md)

-3. Create a new branch: feature/issueNumber-description (or fix instead of feature)
+3. Create a new branch: feature/_your-custom-name_ (or fix instead of feature)

 4. To run your ADO pipeline in your environment:
    - Go to your Azure Devops project, pipeline and click on new pipeline